gaehlerm/SoftwareEngineering/README.md

 ### Ints

 Third option: 7?
 A color?
-No. Please, don’t do this to me.
+No. Please, don't do this to me.
 This is an example of a magic number and should be avoided.
 Unless this is a well-known international color standard.
-For example the RGB standard, `blue = RGB(0,0,255)`.
+For example, in the RGB standard, `blue = RGB(0,0,255)`.

 ### Classes

-Fourth option: For once using types is not the best option.
-It can be checked using `isinstance(blue, Blue)`, but this is tedious and not possible in C++ for example.
-For once using classes does not offer any advantages, only drawbacks.
+Fourth option: Using types is not the best choice in this case.
+It can be verified using `isinstance(blue, Blue)`, but this process is laborious and not feasible in C++, for instance.
+Using classes in this case does not offer any advantages, only drawbacks.

 ### Enums

 Fifth option: The best solution is certainly using an enum.
 Even if it takes getting used to it.
-Enums look slightly odd at first sight because of the `Color::` prefix and there is no way to change this.
-However, this code it is really solid and fool proof.
-If you write `Color::BLU` you will get an error because you quite certainly didn’t define a color `BLU` inside the enum.
-You'll get an error message.
-This is infinitely better than having a bug.
-Furthermore, most IDEs and programming languages support auto completion for enums.
-Gone are the times when you had to look up some magic values in the manual.
+Enums may seem slightly unusual at first glance due to the `Color::` prefix, and there is no way to alter this.
+However, this code is really solid and foolproof.
+If you write `Color::BLU`, you will get an error because you most likely did not define a color `BLU` inside the enum.
+You will receive an error message.
+This is infinitely better than having a bug [Bugs, Errors, Exceptions].
+Furthermore, most Integrated Development Environments (IDEs) and programming languages support auto-completion for enums.
+Gone are the times when you had to look up magic values in the manual.
 Enums are great.
-Use them where ever you define a selection from a limited amount of options.
+Use them wherever you define a selection from a limited number of options.

 Enums can only be used if you know all possible options when writing the code.
-If the user can somehow define custom options, you have to use string comparison.
+If the user can define custom options, string comparison must be used.
 Though cases where you really have to make string comparisons are rare.
-It is rarely the case that you get a random string and call some function depending on its content.
-The only thing you have to do with random strings is usually just to pass them on without touching them.
+It is rare to encounter a situation where you receive a random string and then invoke a function based on its content.
+The only thing you usually have to do with random strings is pass them on without altering them.

 ## Booleans

-"Have a seat my son.
+"Have a seat, my son.
 There is something very important that I have to tell you.
-If you hear it for the first time it may be very shocking.
+If you hear it for the first time, it may be very shocking.
 But it has to be said: Booleans are evil."

 "What?
-But … how …?
-This can’t be.
+But... how...?
+This can't be.
 Booleans are only a theoretical construct.
-It’s everywhere.
-The whole binary system consists of Booleans.
+It's everywhere.
+The entire binary system consists of Boolean values.
 What do you mean?"

-"Yes of course you are right.
+"Yes, of course, you are right.
 Let me explain.
-It’s somehow like alcohol.
-Alcohol does not do any harm if it’s inside a bottle.
+It's somewhat similar to alcohol.
+Alcohol does not do any harm if it is inside a bottle.
 You can drink it and have a great time, maybe the best time of your life.
-But at the same time, it can make you cause a car accident, make you start a pub brawl.
-Humans can’t deal with alcohol.
+But at the same time, it can cause a car accident or start a pub brawl.
+Humans can't handle alcohol.
 This is why some people say that alcohol is evil.
-There is a very similar problem with Booleans.
+There is a very similar issue with Booleans.
 Booleans can be used for great things.
-But at the same time Booleans will make you create bugs.
-Humans can’t deal with Booleans.
-They just mix it up way too often.
-And even worse than Booleans are if statements.
-But ok, maybe we should not call them evil, but dangerous."
+But at the same time, using Booleans can lead to the creation of bugs.
+Humans struggle with Booleans.
+They mix it up too often.
+And even worse than Booleans lead to if statements.
+But okay, maybe we should not call them evil, but dangerous."

 I may be exaggerating slightly.
-But it’s true.
-Humans cannot deal with Booleans and if statements.
-Accept your faith and learn dealing with it.
+But it's true.
+Humans struggle dealing with Booleans and if statements.
+Accept your fate and learn to deal with it.

--	Good code design leads to few if statements.
+- Good code design results in fewer if statements.

--	You can use polymorphism to prevent if statements.
+- Polymorphism can be utilized to avoid using if statements.

--	Resolve if statements as early as possible on the lowest level of abstraction.
+- Resolve `if` statements at the lowest level of abstraction possible.

--	Never nest if statements.
-Having too many levels of indentation are a sign for bad code.
+- Avoid nesting if statements.
+Excessive levels of indentation are a sign of poor code quality.

--	Don’t pass Booleans as function arguments.
+- Avoid passing Booleans as function arguments.

 - Consider using enums instead of booleans.

--	Make sure your unit tests cover all branches of if else statements.
+- Ensure that your unit tests cover all branches of if-else statements.

--	Don’t use old-school C++ or java iterators.
+- Avoid using traditional C++ or Java iterators.
 Looping over iterators requires comparisons.
 Range-based loops are much safer and easier to use.

 ### Match case statements

-// This section really needs some thinking: When is a switch/match
+// This section really needs some consideration: When should a switch/match be used?

-In case you have a `match case` statement (a Pythonic expression, in other languages called `switch` statement), you should encapsulate it inside a function or use a dictionary.
-The only place where `match case` statements (or nested `if else`) are allowed is encapsulated inside a dedicated function.
+In case you have a `match case` statement (a Pythonic expression, in other languages called a `switch` statement), you should encapsulate it inside a function or use a dictionary.
+The only place where `match case` statements (or nested `if else` statements) are allowed is encapsulated inside a dedicated function.

-This is how the code should not look like.
+This is not how the code should look.

 ```py
 # a lot of code here
 # city_name = ...